tevaughan/numeric/src/mainpage.md

-An adaptive-quadrature, trapezoid-rule, global integration function, num::integral allows the definite integral of any continuous function of one variable to be computed a specified tolerance.
+An adaptive-quadrature, trapezoid-rule, global integration function, num::integral allows the definite integral of any continuous function of one variable to be computed to a specified tolerance.

 The global num::integral is designed to be able to interoperate with units.